The Manual Handling Training System - Frequently Asked Questions

 There is no set requirement, but it is recommended that refresher training should be provided at intervals not more than every three years or where there is a change in work practices resulting in the introduction of a new system of work related to manual handling or use of equipment to handled loads.

-Can manual handling training be delivered by a person in-house
+Can manual handling training be delivered by a person in-house?

-The FETAC level 6 award is an award for life so there is no need for recertification.
+The QQIlevel 6 award is an award for life so there is no need for recertification.
 However continuous professional development (CPD) will be important for instructors to maintain their competence and to remain up to date with ongoing developments in the area of manual handling and people handling.
 CPD can take any form including refresher training or attendance at conferences in the subject areas or other relevant training.
 There is no specific time period as to when CPD should occur.
 Typically CPD is ongoing.